scality/runner-manager/docs/development/configuration.md

   ```
 - The name of the workflow that will be used to run the jobs.
 (Optional)
 - The maximum number of runners that can run simultaneously.
 (Default: 20)
 - The minimum number of runners that must be available.
-(To be reviewed) (Default: 0)
+(Default: 0)
 - The runner labels that will be attached to the runners of the group.
 (Required)
 - The runner backend that will be used to host the runners of the group.
 (Required)
 - The runner's instance specifications (CPU, RAM, disk, etc).
 (Required)